ese-detkin-lab/ese5190-2022/students/zhijingy/config.md

 2. Progamming the PIO files, especially the assembly part is the modt confusing part to me.
 It requires many efforts on reading the documentations and datasheets regarding the PIO techniques.

 3. C/Python co-design for sequencer is the most challenging part to me, especially the "serial" library utilized in the Python code.

-I have
+4. I discussed with my teammates and seeked for help online by searching for documentations and posts on forum.
+For the difficult problem that I could not find any relevant information online, I would check my peer classmates' solutions for inspirations.